 Most people can do the walk without major difficulties, even without any preparation whatsoever.
 This is because, as the author Agostinho Leal writes in his book, “Memories of a Pilgrim”, we should stop when we are tired and eat when we are hungry.
 If the fatigue is too much, we just need to know which is the closest hostel and stay there to rest.

-However, if you injure yourself on the way, there are pilgrim support services that you can and should contact so as to be taken to a safe place and take a break.
+However, if you injure yourself on the way, contact pilgrim support services to have them take you to a safe place and rest.

 Speaking of injuries, never forget a small first aid kit.
 You never know when accidents will happen, and better be safe than sorry.

-For those who really want to train, it is best to start going for regular walks and carry a heavy backpack to get used to the feeling of having a little extra weight.
+For effective training, start regular walks with a heavy backpack to get used to the extra weight.

 The poetic answer might be: whenever you want.
 But that doesn’t encompass the amount of obligations one has.
 That’s why most of us make the trek during our vacations.